vechiato/vechiato.github.io/content/post/Code Club - Quiz Controlled LEDs with Raspberry Pi.md

     Flash the red LED 3 times with 0.5-second intervals.
     """
     # TODO: Write the code to flash the red LED 3 times
-    # Hint: Use a loop and GPIO.output
+    # Hint: Use a loop

 def get_valid_input():
     """